james-lomax/the-night-before/README.md

 Run 'the-night-before fix' to fix the commit times.
 ```

-Fix the commits by modifying the author and commit timestamps for all the commits in the last 24 hours to be between 10pm and 3am:
+Fix the commits by modifying the author and commit timestamps:

 ```bash
 the-night-before fix